Debitsuccess/debitsuccess-api/docs/API List/Account Payments/Account-Payment-API.md

 # Payment
-The Account Payment API provides an interface for businesses (Facility Accounts) to accept payment for an account.As a result of a successful (authorized) payment, RecBatch, Docket, Trans and Payment will be created.
+The Account Payment API provides an interface for businesses (Facility Accounts) to accept payment for an account.
+As a result of a successful (authorized) payment, RecBatch, Docket, Trans and Payment will be created.
 A one-off PaySchedule will be created if required.

 ### Endpoints